grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 Iterations **do not** started at exactly the same time.
 At a `rate` of 10 with a `timeUnit` of `1s`, each iteration starts about every tenth of a second (that is, each 100ms).
-This jitter accidentally concurrency where all VUs start at the exact millisecond
+This jitter prevents accidental concurrency where all VUs start at the exact millisecond

 </Blockquote>